Estate Planning

 When Does a Medical Power of Attorney Become Effective?

 The medical power of attorney becomes effective immediately after you execute it and deliver it to your agent.
-It is effective indefinitely unless it contains a specific termination date, you revoke it.
+It is effective indefinitely unless it contains a specific termination date or you revoke it.

 If the medical power of attorney has a specific termination date, but you are incompetent on that date, the medical power of attorney continues to be effective until you become competent.